secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 - Fill the template, following these guidelines:
   1. **Summary**: Include here only a high level description of the problem and the work to do.
 2-4 lines should suffice.
   1. **Current Situation**: Include this section if you need to explain what is broken or not working well.
 Please be succinct and to the point.
   1. **Desired Outcome**: Description, in some detail, of the end result to achieve when this issue is finished.
-Try not to be prescriptive on "how to implement it" but "what to implement".
+Try not to be prescriptive on "how to implement it" but focused on "what to implement".
   1. **Additional background and comments**: Here you can add broader information and context that can help to progres the issue, which has not been included in the before sections.
   1. **Acceptance Criteria**: This follows our [definition of done](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/datastores/#issues-and-definition-of-done).
      - As detail/atomic as possible.